yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ## Citibike Stations & Citibike Trips

-One of the 2 datasets I used to build the dashboard and both found in BigQuery is the Citibike Stations and the other one is Citibike trips.
+One of the 2 datasets I used to build the dashboard and both found in BigQuery is the Citibike Stations and the other one is Citibike Trips.
 Here is some interesting information found in each dataset:

 Stations: